 This scholarship is not for well-established photographers.
 Well-established photographers are individuals in mid-photography-careers and are seen by the public and peers as distinguished in the field of photography and have many accomplishments as a photographer.
 Please note again that an artist who has had SOLO exhibitions in established commercial galleries, academic galleries (except for thesis shows), photography nonprofit gallery spaces like the Griffin Museum, Houston Center for Photography, Center for Fine Art Photography etc. or a museum gallery or has gallery representation or received significant grant funding (over $3000) will be considered too accomplished to receive this scholarship.
 For example, receiving a Fulbright Scholarship would disqualify a candidate from receiving this scholarship.

 Do not supply links.
 Our gateway will assemble your input into one area on our web host site and give the jurors the ability to go there to view and also download a pdf as needed.
 You will be able to insert text for artistic statement and project statement in the gateway application.
 No other means of submission will be accepted.
 All missing criteria will disqualify the submission.
 Emails will not be accepted as a method of submissions.
 It is recommended that great thought and effort be put into the artistic purpose/intent statement (see sample supplied).

 Scholarship Dates and Deadlines

 August 1, 2019: Next Application period opens.
 Apply Here (to Come)

 September 5, 2019: Application period closes

-The 2017 award for the John Chervinsky Emerging Scholarship will go to photographer Rachel Fein-Smolinski
+The 2018 award for the John Chervinsky Emerging Scholarship will go to photographer Jennifer Georgescu.

-Fein-Smolinski submitted The Infinite Internal for consideration for the scholarship.
-Fein-Smolinski says of the body of work:
+Jennifer Georgescu submitted Mother Series for consideration for the scholarship.
+Georgescu says of the body of work: